skypyproject/skypy/CONTRIBUTING.md

     git rebase skypyproject/develop
     ```

+**Warning**: It is bad practice to *rebase* commits that have already been pushed to a remote such as your fork.
+Rebasing creates new copies of your commits that can cause the local and remote branches to diverge. `git push --force` will **overwrite** the remote branch with your newly rebased local branch.
+This is strongly discouraged, particularly when working on a shared branch where you could erase a collaborators commits.

 For more information about resolving conflicts see the GitHub guides:
   - [Resolving a merge conflict on GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-on-github)
   - [Resolving a merge conflict using the command line](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line)